• Home

 The Draw

-The WTSC25 Draw will take place the night before at the BN6 Tap in Hassocks, and we welcome witnesses.
-As usual it will be a completely fair and random draw.
+The WTSC25 Draw will take place the night before at the BN6 Tap in Hassocks, from 8pm, and we welcome witnesses.
+As usual it will be a completely fair and random draw replete with a snazzy tombola and balls.
 I will take a pic of the fixtures and send them via WhatsApp on the morning of the tournament.
-This means we can go straight knockout and save an hour chasing people and dropping our bingo balls 😂 And please don't worry about the tension and drama, we'll still have the Table Draws for each round and the Randomizer x8 for the final 32.
+This means we can go straight knockout and save an hour chasing people and dropping our bingo balls 😂 Sign in is at 3pm and is the same for everyone.
+And please don't worry about the tension and drama, we'll still have the Table Draws for each round and the Randomizer x8 for the final 32.
 Once randomised the names in the knockout will be left as is.

 The Semi-Finals